ibm-cloud-docs/powervs-vpc/deploy-quickstart.md

     1. Review the input values and make any necessary changes.
     1. Click **Deploy**.

-        Deploying the deployable architecture can take more than an hour.
-You are notified when the deployment is successful.
+        The deployment typically can take up to 20 minutes but might take longer depending on the performance of {{site.data.keyword.cloud_notm}} components.You are notified when the deployment is successful.
+        {: note}

 1. Review the outputs from the deployable architecture.

 During the validation and deployment process, monitor the [needs attention items](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects).
 The widget reflects any issue that occurs in your configurations.
 {: remember}

-The deployment typically can take up to 20 minutes but might take longer depending on the performance of {{site.data.keyword.cloud_notm}} components.
-{: note}

 ## Validating the deployment
 {: #validate-powervs-quickstart}